 For your own implementation you should create a

-local.json file in the same directry and include fields from
+local.json file in the same directory and include fields from

 default.json that you want to override.
-This two files will be merged in favour of
+These two files will be merged in favor of

-local.json during a build process.
-If you will use installer to set up your Vue Storefront instance it'll generate proper config files.
+local.json during the build process.
+If you use the installer to set up your Vue Storefront instance, it'll generate proper config files.

-mixins: [Microcart] is what you need to use core Microcart logic).
+mixins: [Microcart].
 This is all you need to make use of core business logic inside your theme.
-With this approach we can easly ship updates to all core components without breaking your shop.
+With this approach, we can easily ship updates to all core components without breaking your shop.

 config/local.json and run

 yarn to make Lerna linking (which we use for monorepos).

 Vue Storefront still works even while the user is offline.